Section 4. Services

 3. A surveillance update rate of at least 1.2 seconds is required for monitoring the no transgression zone (NTZ) when conducting simultaneous independent approaches to the runway centerline spacing (RCLS) provided in this paragraph.

-3. During glide slope outages, facilities may continue to conduct simultaneous independent approaches without vertical guidance for a period of no more than 29 days, provided the following requirements are identified in an Air Traffic Safety Oversight Service (AOV) approved contingency plan.
-Submit glide slope outage contingency plans for approval to the Director, Operational Policy and Implementation, AJT-2 for processing.
+5. During glide slope outages, facilities may continue to conduct simultaneous independent approaches without vertical guidance for a period of no more than 29 days, provided the following requirements are identified in an Air Traffic Safety Oversight Service (AOV) approved contingency plan.
+Submit glide slope outage contingency plans for approval to the Director, Strategic Operations, AJT-1, for processing.
 At a minimum, the following special provisions, conditions, and limitations must be identified in the plan, if applicable, along with any other facility‐specific requirements:

 1. An LOA with the ATCT (or facility directive for a combined facility) must contain a description of the procedures, requirements, and any limitations as specified in the facility contingency plan for glide slope out of service procedures.